Nelson Street Cycleway: Canada Street bridge

 A 160 m bridge weighing 260 tonnes connects Canada Street to the former off-ramp.
 The bridge, designed by Novare Design was built in a workshop in Hamilton in eight sections and transported to Pukekohe for corrosion protection and painting.
 The southbound motorway lanes were closed overnight on seven occasions between 20 August and 10 September 2015 for preparations and to lift the bridge sections into place.

 Opening of stage 1

 In a video released by the NZ Transport Agency before the opening of stage 1 of the project, the Nelson Street Cycleway was called "New Zealand's most ambitious piece of cycling infrastructure".
 The project was opened 3 December 2015 by Ernst Zöllner (Regional Director Auckland/Northland for the Transport Agency), transport minister Bridges, Chris Darby (elected member of Auckland Council), and Barbara Cuthbert (chair of Bike Auckland, recently renamed from Cycle Action Auckland).

 Stage 2

 Stage 2 opened in December 2017 and extends along Nelson Street from Victoria Street West to Fanshaw Street, and then a short section down Market Place until Pakenham Street East intersection.

 Stage 3

-There is a proposal to install a bi-directional cycleway on Market Place, Customs Street West and then the western side of Lower Hobson Street; completing the city centre loop.
+The final stage is a bi-directional cycleway on Market Place, Customs Street West and then the western side of Lower Hobson Street; completing the city centre loop.
 Consultations were held in late 2017.
+This became part of Project WAVE (Westhaven And Viaduct Enhancements).
+A trial layout was installed in 2021, which led to the final design which completed in early 2023.